Karan4789/rag-langchain-starter/README.md

 The RAG pipeline is executed in two main phases: Ingestion and Querying.

 1.  **Ingestion**
-    This one-time process loads your documents, splits them into chunks, creates embeddings, and stores them in a vector database.
+    This process loads your documents, splits them, creates embeddings using Ollama, and stores them in a Chroma vector database.
     ```bash
-    python src/ingest.py
+    python main.py
     ```
-    This script will process the documents in the `data/` directory and create a vector store in the `vector_store/` directory.
+    This script will process the documents in the `data/` directory and create a vector store in the `db/` directory.

 2.  **Querying**
     Once ingestion is complete, you can ask questions.
+This script retrieves relevant context from the database and uses Google's Gemini model to generate an answer.
     ```bash
-    python src/query.py "Your question here"
+    python src/retrieval/generate.py "Your question here"
     ```
-    This will use the vector store to find relevant context and generate an answer.

 ## Project Structure